badgeteam/BH20XX-StopNu/README.md

  * ./photos: Photos used to illustrate the design.
  * ./electronics: Wiring and used off the shelf electronic components.
  * ./mechanical: Mechanical deisng files and drawings.
- * ./pcb_light: The design of the PCB
+ * ./pcb_light: The design of the LED panel (schematic and PCB, CadSoft Eagle and PDF)
 # License

 The hardware design is licenced under the "CERN Open Hardware Licence Version 2 - Permissive".